NicoDerp/BlueberryOS/README.md

 ### Syscalls

 Instead of the conventional `int $80` for linux-based operating systems, this os uses the interrupt `$30` or decimal `48`.
+Return values of syscalls are returned in register `eax`, and the errno is returned in register `ecx`.
+The rest of the registers are saved.

+### Libc

+Is pretty POSIX compliant, with a lot of functions implemented.

 ## License